 The Red Cross Museum is at Avenue de la Paix 17, 1202 Genève – across the road from the car entrance to the United Nations Offices.
 Free parking is available in the region but busy during the week.

-The Red Cross Museum can easily be reached by bus 8 (direction Appia or OMS) from Geneva train station of bus 28 (direction Jardin Botanique) from Geneva Airport.
+The Red Cross Museum can easily be reached by bus 8 (direction Appia or OMS) from Geneva train station, or from Geneva Airport by bus 28 (direction Jardin Botanique).
 Bus stop Appia is directly at the museum.
 It is also a pleasant uphill stroll from Place de Nations with many further bus and tram connections.